Duke of Edinburgh Stakes Preview, Tips, Runners & Trends (Royal Ascot)

 Duke of Edinburgh Stakes Trainer Statistics

-The leading trainer in the Duke of Edinburgh Stakes over the last 20 renewals is Sir Michael Stoute, who has won the race four times, with those four winners coming from Notable Guest (2005), Sugar Ray (2008), Opinion (2013) and Arab Spring (2014).
-The only other trainer to have recorded multiple wins in the Duke of Edinburgh Stakes is Hughie Morrison (3 wins).
+There are two leading trainers in the Duke of Edinburgh Stakes over the last 20 renewals, with both Sir Michael Stoute and Hughie Morrison, who have both won the race three times.
+Sir Michael Stoute winners have been with Sugar Ray (2008), Opinion (2013) and Arab Spring (2014).
+Hughie Morrison winners have been with Cill Rialaig (2010), Arab Dawn (2015) and Quickthorn (2021).
 Multiple trainers have not had the best of times over the last 20 renewals in the Duke of Edinburgh Stakes.
-Andrew Balding (0-12), Saeed bin Suroor (0-12), Amanda Perrett (0-12) and Roger Varian (0-10) have all failed to produce a single winner despite sending multiple runners to the race.
+Andrew Balding (0-14), Saeed bin Suroor (0-12), Roger Varian (0-11) and Amanda Perrett (0-11) have all failed to produce a single winner despite sending multiple runners to the race.

 Here are some of the top Duke of Edinburgh Stakes trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):